Guidelines for Computer Engineering Ph.D. Students

-A student who wishes to obtain a Ph.D. degree in computer engineering must go through three procedures: the qualifying exam (step 1: course evaluation), the qualifying exam (step 2: proposal and advancement to candidacy) and the final defense.
+A student who wishes to obtain a Ph.D. degree in CAEP must go through three procedures: the qualifying exam (step 1: oral exam), the qualifying exam (step 2: proposal and advancement to candidacy) and the final defense.
 If a student is denied in any of the steps of the qualifying exam, then that is considered a denial for the whole qualifying exam.
 A student is allowed two attempts to pass the qualifying exam.

 You can take the Qualifying exam (step 2) only if you have passed the qualifier-step 1.

-For the Qualifying Exam, you need to form a committee of five members and get the committee approved.
-The proposal for the committee must be submitted to Lizy John (ACE 3.114) using this form here. http://users.ece.utexas.edu/~ljohn/phd/qualifier-form.htm
+You need to form a committee of at least five members and get the committee approved.
+The committee composition must be submitted to Lizy John (POB 3.114) using this form http://users.ece.utexas.edu/~ljohn/phd/qualifier-committee-form.htm

 The exam consists of a student submitting his proposal to the committee members and making a 45-55 minute presentation followed by questions from the committee members.
 The exam has two parts - (1) the open room part in which non-committee members may be present and may ask questions and (2) the closed room part in which all non-members are required to leave the room.